HKang42/HKang42.github.io/_posts/2020-03-05-COVID-19 Visualization Project.md

 ## Geographic Distribution

-To answer this question, I will use the [2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository](https://github.com/CSSEGISandData/COVID-19) operated by the Johns Hopkins University Center for Systems Science and Engineering.
-The repository contains data sets that list the number of confirmed cases, recoveries, and deaths from COVID-19.
-Each data set presents the data as a daily cumulative total for states and countries around the world.
+To answer this question, I used the [2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository](https://github.com/CSSEGISandData/COVID-19) operated by the Johns Hopkins University Center for Systems Science and Engineering.
+The data sets contain the number of confirmed cases, recoveries, and deaths from COVID-19 for countries and towns around the world.

-Using this data I was able to generate a geo-scatter plot to visualize the current geographic spread of COVID-19.
+Using this data I was able to create a geo-scatter plot to visualize the current geographic spread of COVID-19.

 ![GeoScatter](/img/a1.png){: .center-block :}

 The area for each bubble represents the total number of confirmed cases for a country.
-Any country with at least 1 case has been filled with dark grey.
+Any country with at least 1 case has been filled with grey.
+Countries without any confirmed cases are pale blue.

 As we can see, a large number of countries around the world have at least 1 confirmed case.
 However, the vast majority of cases are still confined to mainland China.
 There are some notable bubbles in South Korea, Italy, and Iran.
 But most other countries have cases that number in the low hundreds or lower.
 To give you an idea of the numbers we're looking at, here are the top 5 regions with the highest number of confirmed cases.